LucasBaunDantzer/Agile_prototyping_M_L/A1/README.md

 ### System Selection

-We are focusing on three systems of the pavilion itself to fulfil requirements that will arise from the gene system focus.
+We are focusing on three systems of the pavilion itself to fulfill requirements that will arise from the gene system focus.
 These systems will be assembly/joints, the exterior/skin, and the platform on which the users will stand.

 ### Planet A or B focus with justification